Cultural assimilation of Native Americans: Change to community schools

-Several events in the late 1960s and mid-1970s (Kennedy Report, National Study of American Indian Education, Indian Self-Determination and Education Assistance Act of 1975) led to renewed emphasis on community schools.
+Several interesting events in the late 1960s and mid-1970s (Kennedy Report, National Study of American Indian Education, Indian Self-Determination and Education Assistance Act of 1975) led to renewed emphasis on community schools.
 Many large Indian boarding schools closed in the 1980s and early 1990s.
 In 2007, 9,500 American Indian children lived in an Indian boarding school dormitory.
 From 1879 when the Carlisle Indian School was founded to the present day, more than 100,000 American Indians are estimated to have attended an Indian boarding school.

 A similar system in Canada was known as the Canadian residential school system.

 Lasting effects of the Americanization policy

 While the concerted effort to assimilate Native Americans into American culture was abandoned officially, integration of Native American tribes and individuals continues to the present day.
 Often Native Americans are perceived as having been assimilated.
 However, some Native Americans feel a particular sense of being from another society or do not belong in a primarily "white" European majority society, despite efforts to socially integrate them.

 In the mid-20th century, as efforts were still under way for assimilation, some studies treated American Indians simply as another ethnic minority, rather than citizens of semi-sovereign entities which they are entitled to by treaty.
 The following quote from the May 1957 issue of Annals of the American Academy of Political and Social Science, shows this:

-Since the 1960s, however, there have been major changes in society.
+Since the 1960s, there have been major changes in society.
 Included is a broader appreciation for the pluralistic nature of United States society and its many ethnic groups, as well as for the special status of Native American nations.
 More recent legislation to protect Native American religious practices, for instance, points to major changes in government policy.
 Similarly the Native American Graves Protection and Repatriation Act of 1990 was another recognition of the special nature of Native American culture and federal responsibility to protect it.

 As of 2013, "Montana is the only state in the U.S. with a constitutional mandate to teach American Indian history, culture, and heritage to preschool through higher education students via the Indian Education for All Act."
 The "Indian Education for All" curriculum, created by the Montana Office of Public Instruction, is distributed online for primary and secondary schools.